minimalistOrg/colorfulTypes/README.md

 # Colorful Types

-Have a fast peek at entire codebases for static languages.
+Have a fast peek at an entire codebase for static languages.
-Currently focused on Typescript/Tsx.
+POC is currently only focused on Typescript/Tsx.

+## Versions

+node: 18.18.0
+npm: 9.8.1